mynofapjourney/mynofapjourney.github.io/README.md

 I am now and then thinking of the erotic story book which I downloaded four days ago.
 I am sometimes tempted to download it again, but up until now, I have been resisting this temptation.

 Ok, until tomorrow then.

+# Day 16 - Saturday, June 17, 2023
+I am highly annoyed.
+I am also disappointed with myself.
+I have spent hours and hours reading the erotic story book.
+Just five minutes ago, I deleted it again from my phone and resolved to not download it again until 90 days are up.
+By that time, hopefully, I will not want to do it again.